Hitachi Rail Europe’s Jamie Foster offers advice on building an effective new Procurement function.

 Hitachi, as a Japanese company, has a distinct cultural identity.
 “This allows us to have a very pragmatic perspective on the world,” says Foster.
 “This is evident in our priorities when selecting suppliers – the quality of the supplier, the interaction, the relationship, the general approach.
 We’ve worked very hard on really understanding and committing to what our style, culture and values will be when dealing with the supply base and we ensure that is paramount in how we address issues.”

-Good relationships within the organization are just as vital, of course.
+Good relationships within the organisation are just as vital, of course.
 It is not uncommon in capital goods businesses for the project management team to take the lead with the supply base.
 But at Hitachi Rail Europe, procurement owns the relationship with key suppliers.
 “We act as the project manager of that relationship.
 The operations people are comfortable with that structure, but they are watching eagerly to make sure that we will deliver on our promises to them,” he says.

 4. Procurement is a decision-enabler, not a decision-maker